Maria José de Abreu

 Biography

-My work engages with a range of anthropological, philosophical, and literary debates about religion, temporality, spatiality, movement, personhood, the human senses and their technological extensions.
-In my work I often explore relations between body, media and territoriality less in view of a comprehension of these individual aspects, as a way to focus on the nature of the relationality as such.
-Recently, I have published a series of articles and short essays on authoritarian communication, and/or linguistic and media communication in the context of right-wing authoritarianism in the contexts of Brazil, Portugal and the United States.
-I am interested in the question of political imagination.
+I am a cultural anthropologist whose work engages with a range of anthropological, philosophical, and literary debates about religion, personhood, the human senses and their technological extensions.
+In my work, I explore versatile relations between territory, body, and media, not in view of a comprehension of these individual aspects but as a way of focusing on the political worlds such relations enact.
+I have published a series of articles and short essays on linguistic and media communication in the context of authoritarianism in Brazil, the United States and Portugal.
+My first book project The Charismatic Gymnasium: breath, media and religious revivalism in contemporary Brazil (Duke University Press, 2021) was about the rise of the religious right in contemporary Brazil.
+The book’s analysis centered on the role of the theological notion of pneuma(the Greek term for air, breath or spirit) in linking the breathing body, to pneumatic architectures, to mass media technologies and to neoliberal logics within a form of Catholic evangelical revivalism.

 My ethnographic work has been supported by Fundação para Ciência e a Tecnologia, Lisbon, University of Amsterdam, Forum for Transregional Studies, Berlin, ICI-Berlin, and Rework: Work and Human Lifecycle in Global History, at Humboldt University in Berlin.